-The well-known complexity-stability trade-off in models of ecological systems generally affects their feasibility \cite{rossberg2013food, dougoud2018feasibility}, linear stability \cite{may1972will, mccann2000diversity, mougi2012diversity, Allesina2015} and structural stability \cite{rohr2014structural, rossberg2017structural, biroli2018marginally, o2019metacommunity, lorenzana2022well}.
+The well-known complexity-stability trade-off in models of ecological systems generally affects their feasibility \cite{rossberg2013food, dougoud2018feasibility, roberts1974stability, meszena2006competitive}, linear stability \cite{may1972will, mccann2000diversity, mougi2012diversity, Allesina2015} and structural stability \cite{rossberg2013food, rossberg2017structural, rohr2014structural, biroli2018marginally, o2019metacommunity, lorenzana2022well}.
 Specifically, many models of ecosystems assembled from a pool of $S$ interacting species show a dependence of their stability properties on $S$.
 We will refer in short to this situation by calling it {\it size-dependent stability}.
 Conversely, we define {\it absolute stability} the stability property of a system when it is not affected by its system size.
-A formal definition of size-dependent stability in linear systems can be found in the previous section.
+A formal definition of size-dependent stability in linear systems can be found in the previous section and its discussion in the general case is in Sec.~\ref{sec:absolute-stability}.
 Note that in many cases absolutely stable models can be trivially constructed from models with size-dependent stability by simply rescaling the inter-species interactions by $S$.
-However, in absence of direct biological evidences of very weak inter-species interactions, such rescaling can appear as an artefact.
-Therefore in the following we will call absolutely stable only those models for which stationary points of the dynamics can be made available and stabilized without rescaling the interactions by the system size.
+However, in absence of direct biological evidences of very weak inter-species interactions, such rescaling can appear unnatural and forced.
+Therefore in the following we will call absolutely stable only those models for which stationary points of the dynamics can be made available and can be stabilized without rescaling the interactions by the system size.

 The natural consequence of size-dependent stability is to severely constraint the possibility for these models to account for the emergence of a large biodiversity.
 We will discuss how ecosystems whose interactions are structured according to sparse, locally tree-like, graphs, in some special cases, can benefit from absolute stability.
 Such property will affect for different reasons all the different kinds of stability and feasibility, previously reviewed, allowing rich biodiversity to emerge.